skttl/konstrukt-documentation/areas/section-dashboards.md

 ## Showing a collection on a section dashboard

-Showing a collection in the section dashboard is controlled within the collection configuration.
+Showing a collection in the section dashboard is controlled via the collection configuration.

 #### **ShowOnDashboard() : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**